 - Opportunity to showcase your expertise and contribute to sector-wide resilience

-- SVCN offers a fixed speaking honorarium based on session format ($200–$250 for panels; $350 for workshops or peer learning circles), which will be reviewed and confirmed based on feasibility within the event budget.
+- SVCN offers a fixed speaking honorarium based on session format ($200–$250 for panels; $350 for workshops or peer learning circles)

-- Speakers may choose to donate their time in support of sector-wide learning, helping SVCN allocate resources toward equity-centered priorities.
+- Speakers may choose to donate their time in support of sector-wide learning, helping SVCN allocate resources toward equity-centered priorities such as scholarships

 Please submit your proposed session via the form below and include: